olive-robotics/bots_bento_icra24/docs/rulebook.md

 ###### 3.1.5 ⚠️ Preliminary requirements per team

 Each team should have a working laptop with [Ubuntu 22.04 Desktop](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview) and [ROS 2 Humble](https://docs.ros.org/en/humble/Installation.html) installed.
-The laptop should have at least one USB-C or USB 3.0 slot.
+The laptop should have at least one USB-C or USB-A 2.0/3.0 slot.

 ###### 3.1.6 Example Robot